learn-co-curriculum/react-hooks-import-export/README.md

   }
 ```

 Since React applications can grow to significant sizes, we want to make sure we keep it organized.
-In an effort to do just this, it's standard practice to give each of these components their own file. it is not uncommon to see a React program file tree that looks something like this:
+In an effort to do just this, it's standard practice to give each of these components their own file.
+It is not uncommon to see a React program file tree that looks something like this:

 ```bash
 ├── README.md